The Mergers & Acquisitions Review: Canada

 Overview of M&A activity

-The Canadian private equity market continues to be a key driver of M&A activity, and enjoyed a record year by deal value.
-Aggregate deal value was C$62 billion, which was above 2018's high of C$57 billion, while deal volume experienced a modest dip to 356 from 381 in 2018.9 Funds continue to fundraise actively, building on ever-increasing dry powder, and the market across Canada remains highly competitive, attracting interest from domestic and international investors.
-In 2019, the activity level in the healthcare and B2B sectors continued its positive trend while the materials & resources and energy sectors experienced a challenging year.
-The financial services sector saw a tightening of activity, while the IT and B2C sectors remained essentially flat.
-Both the deal value and the number of Canadian private equity exits were significantly down in 2019.
-Firms exited 69 companies for a total value of C$24 billion, representing a year-over-year decrease of 34 per cent and 30.3 per cent, respectively.10
+The Canadian private equity market continues to be a key driver of M&A activity in 2020, although it was also highly impacted by the covid-19 pandemic.
+Aggregate deal value was C$30.7 billion, which was 23 per cent below 2019's high of C$46 billion, while deal volume experienced a 15 per cent dip to 436 from 514 in 2020.8 Funds continue to fundraise actively, building on ever-increasing dry powder, and the market across Canada remains highly competitive, attracting interest from domestic and international investors.
+In 2020, the activity level in the healthcare, financial services and energy sectors continued its positive trend while the B2C and B2B sectors experienced a challenging year.
+The technology, materials and resources sectors saw a tightening of activity.
+Measured by total investment amount, the materials and resources and healthcare sectors were the hot sectors.9 Both the deal value and the number of Canadian private equity exits in 2020 continued the downward trend that started in 2019.
+Firms exited 56 companies for a total value of C$18 billion, representing a year-over-year decrease of 31 per cent in total activity and in total value.10

 General introduction to the legal framework for M&A